Wahoo ELEMNT BOLT v2 Review: Is It the Best Bike Computer?

 Wahoo ELEMNT BOLT v2 buttons

-You must use the smartphone app to adjust data fields, set the LEDs, etc. I like this possibility because it’s faster to browse a smartphone than on the computer using buttons.
+You must use the smartphone app to adjust data fields, set the LEDs, etc. I like this possibility because it’s faster to browse a smartphone than on a computer using buttons.

-On the other hand, you have to have your phone with you and take your phone out of your pocket if you want to adjust settings.
+On the other hand, you have to have your phone with you and take it out of your pocket if you want to adjust settings.

 I take a phone on every ride with me, so it’s not an issue for me.
 But I know riders who don’t like this smartphone-bike computer dependency.